JottaVz/painel-nescau/README.md

 end

 function Bypass:Desync()
-    if not LocalPlayer.Character or not EventConfig.UpdatePosition then return end local currentPos = LocalPlayer.Character.HumanoidRootPart.Position
+    if not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("HumanoidRootPart") or not EventConfig.UpdatePosition then return end local currentPos = LocalPlayer.Character.HumanoidRootPart.Position
     local fakePos = currentPos + Vector3.new(math.random(-2, 2), 0, math.random(-2, 2))
     pcall(function()